 What is the best material for compound bow arrows?

 Carbon arrows are best for compound bows because of their durability and accuracy.
-Their fiber strength but lightness is an all-time favorite for professional archers and enthusiasts in hunting, target shooting, and joining competitions.
+Their strength and lightness are an all-time favorite for professional archers and enthusiasts in hunting, target shooting, and joining competitions.

 More hunters are putting carbon arrows on their quivers.
 Due to their extreme accuracy and flexibility for accessories, carbon arrows are the go-to arrows for bowhunters.

-Though carbon counterparts are more expensive than aluminum, advancements have made carbon arrows more durable and straight, even if these are bent.
+Though carbon counterparts are more expensive than aluminum, advancements have made carbon arrows more durable and straight, even if they are bent.

 You don’t have to worry about carbon arrows getting broken.
 You can definitely focus on your form in the shooting.